Order, disorder and phase transitions in quantum many body systems: Equilibrium perturbation theory

-Since the integrand, thought of as a function of $z=-it$, is analytic in the complex lower half-plane, and since it decays exponentially in $-{\rm Re}\,z$, we can rotate the integrals over the negative imaginary axis as shown in Fig.\ref{fig.7}.
+Since the integrand, thought of as a function of $z=-it$, is analytic in the complex lower half-plane, and since it decays exponentially in $-{\rm Re}\,z$, one can rotate the integrals over the negative imaginary axis as shown in {\it Fig. \ref{fig.7}}.

-After the rotation shown in the picture, we rewrite:
+After the rotation shown in the picture, one rewrites:

-The two terms under the integral sign represent complex time current-current correlations, with times having a small imaginary part: in other words, the integration paths shadow the real axis from below.
-In order to `push' the paths on the real axis we use the information that the real-time correlation exist, thanks to the Lieb-Robinson bounds.
-Using this fact, together with our a priori bounds on the complex time correlations, we find that the limit as $\epsilon\to0^+$ of the above integrals exist, and are equal to the time integral of the limiting (real-time) correlation functions, as desired.
+The two terms under the integral sign represent complex time current- current correlations, with times having a small imaginary part: in other words, the integration paths shadow the real axis from below.
+In order to `push' the paths on the real axis one uses the information that the real-time correlation exist, thanks to the Lieb-Robinson bounds.
+Using this fact, together with the a priori bounds on the complex time correlations discussed above, one finds that the limit as $\epsilon\to0^+$ of the above integrals exist, and are equal to the time integral of the limiting (real-time) correlation functions, as desired.
 For details, see \cite[Section 6]{GMP17}.

 In conclusion, as announced in Section \ref{sec.5.1}, the first term in the right side of the Kubo conductivity \eqref{eq.0} equals $-\frac1\eta\hat K_{ij}(-\eta)$.
 Moreover, as claimed in the same section, the diamagnetic term equals $\frac1\eta\hat K_{ij}(0)$ (for a proof of this fact, based on the use of Ward Identities, see \eqref{diam} below), thus leading to the desired identity $\sigma_{ij}=\bar\sigma_{ij}$, with $\bar\sigma_{ij}$ as in \eqref{barsigma}.